Nusiq/mcblend/docs/texture_customization/index.md

 ## Rectangle Mask
 ![](../img/rectangle_mask.png)

-Rectangle mask creates a grayscale image of rectangle between Point A and Point B. The grayscale image is than multiplied by the input image.
+The Rectangle mask creates a grayscale image of a rectangle between Point A and Point B. The grayscale image is then multiplied by the input image.

 Properties:

-- Point A and B - opposite corners of the rectangle.
+- Point A and B - Opposite corners of the rectangle.
-- Relative boundaries - whether points A and B should be passed as absolute values (number of pixels from the lower left corner of the texture) or as a fraction of the texture size (0.0 lower left corner, 1.0 upper right corner).
+- Relative boundaries - Whether points A and B should be passed as absolute values (number of pixels from the lower left corner of the texture) or as a fraction of the texture size (0.0 lower left corner, 1.0 upper right corner).
     The absolute values can be negative, meaning they represent the number of pixels from the top right corner (starting at -1).
-- Exponent - the filter image is raised to the power of this value before it is multiplied by the image.
+- Exponent - The filter image is raised to the power of this value before it is multiplied by the image.
-- Strength - the min and max values of brightness of created filter image.
+- Strength - The min and max values of brightness of the created filter image.
-- Hard edge - whether the rectangle should have hard edges or the brightness of the inner part of the rectangle should be smoothly interpolated to the edges of the image.
+- Hard edge - Whether the rectangle should have hard edges or the brightness of the inner part of the rectangle should be smoothly interpolated towards the edges of the image.